FaisalHammad1999/futureproofwiki/Intro-to-Webpack.md

     contentBase: path.resolve('src'), // location of the source code
     hot: true, // refresh the browser when changes are saved
     open: true, // open the app/project in the browser when the server starts
-    host: '0.0.0.0', // optional: sets host to be accessible on public IP
     port: 8000, // use this port for the server
+    host: '0.0.0.0', // server is accessible externally
+    historyApiFallback: true, //serve a previous page on a 404 error
     watchContentBase: true // watch for changes to static files },
   plugins: [ // plugins we are using